cclow/50sfit/_drafts/beginning_exercising.md

 Why are you exercising?

-You cannot outexercise your diet
+You cannot out-exercise your diet

 Exercise by itself does not make you stronger or fitter